Here’s what it means for you

 |The Lepak Place||Vitality Boost||10 am - 5 pm|

-The Hive located in the Main Campus is now open following the campus operating hours.
+The Hive located in the Main Campus is closed until further notice.

-- You can borrow books online via the library catalogue and check-out via the self-check machines.
+- You can borrow books online via the library catalogue.

 - All other services and programs, including student consultations, will be provided online.